-Learn to taste wine like an expert, led by former Eleven Madison Park sommelier and certified Master Sommelier Mia Van de Water.
+Learn to taste wine like an expert, led by former Eleven Madison Park sommelier and Master Sommelier Mia Van de Water.

 Battle of the Somms is part wine class, part blind tasting, part gameshow, and 100% entertaining.
 It's exactly what you need after months of being cooped up at home.